MichalKoudela/MichalKoudela/README.md

 ### Hi there 👋
+- 💻 I'm a cyber serurity student in high school.
+- 🔧 I focus on cryptography, general programming and reverse enginerring.
+- 📘 I've so far learn these programming languages: C#
+- 📕 Currently I am learning these languages: C++, Python JS
+- 🐲 Also, I use Kali btw....
 <!--
 **MichalKoudela/MichalKoudela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.